-Often called ‘hatchbacks’ because the entire rear of the car folds up to provide a ‘hatch’ entry for loading, small cars are the most common type of car on our roads.
+Often called ‘hatchbacks’ because the entire rear of the car folds up to provide a ‘hatch’ entry for loading, small cars are the vehicles that you’re most likely to see on our roads.
 Most people have owned a small car at some point in their lives, and they are great starter cars for learner drivers.

-City cars are the smallest of the small cars – one of the newer categories of cars, having been borne from the need to reduce urban pollution.
+‘City cars’ are the smallest of the small cars – one of the newer categories of cars, having been borne from the need to reduce urban pollution.
 These vehicles are designed to fit into narrow gaps, such as parking spaces in busy cities.
 They’re typically easy to park, straightforward to drive, and have small, economical engines.
-However, because of their size, they have very little load space and, typically only room for two passengers in the rear seats.
+However, because of their size, they have very little load space and, typically, only room for two passengers in the rear seats.

 Smaller cars are typically easy to park and have small, economical engines